thib-s/quadripod_robot/README.md

 code
 ----

 Contains the code to set up and run the robot.
+It is splitten in two parts: the ros nodes in the ros\_node folder, the 	test\_quadri (to be renamed ) contains the code that configure and perform the gait.
+Test\_servo folder contain code to check if the servos are well wired and the joint correctly set.